<!– TODO: create API docs from docstrings and add link below –>

 julia> p1 = Plot(scatter(;y=randn(3)))

-"scatter with fields type and y"
+data: [ "scatter with fields type and y" ] layout: "layout with fields margin and template"

 julia> p2 = Plot(histogram(;x=randn(50), nbinsx=4))

-"histogram with fields nbinsx, type, and x"
+data: [ "histogram with fields nbinsx, type, and x" ] layout: "layout with fields margin and template"

 julia> p3 = Plot(scatter(;y=cumsum(randn(12)), name="Random Walk"))

-"scatter with fields name, type, and y"
+data: [ "scatter with fields name, type, and y" ] layout: "layout with fields margin and template"

-julia> p4 = Plot([scatter(;x=1:4, y=[0, 2, 3, 5], fill="tozeroy"),
+julia> p4 = Plot([scatter(;x=1:4, y=[0, 2, 3, 5], fill="tozeroy"), scatter(;x=1:4, y=[3, 5, 1, 7], fill="tonexty")])

 If we wanted to combine p1